jp1884/techvolution-vegas-baby/on-directing-film-editing.md

 David Mamet

-The book opens a quote from an Anthony Trollope novel He Knew He Was Right:
+The book opens with a quote from the Anthony Trollope novel _He Knew He Was Right_:

 "They are most happy who have no story to tell".

 ## Preface ==

-On Directing Film is based on a series of lectures Mamet gave for a Film Directing class at Columbia University in the fall of 1987.
+Mamet opens On Directing Film saying its based on a series of lectures he gave for a Film Directing class at Columbia University in the fall of 1987.
 He had just finished directing his second film and felt he was knowledgeable on the subject but still "not enough to realize the extent of my ignorance", and so he compensated for his lack of directing knowledge with his extensive writing experience.

-Mamets says the key to both writing and directing is not to think of pretty visuals, but to imagine the logical steps in a story, which is why even a blind author could become a screenwriter.
-Too often directors ignore this, and rush to use distracting pictorial images.
+Throughout the book, Mamet called screenwriting and directing "very much the same trade".
+They key to both is to to imagine the logical steps in a story.
+Too often directors ignore this, and rush to use distracting pictorial images instead.

-Instead of pretty images, Mamet says the job of the director is to understand what the story and its scenes mean and stage.
+Instead of pretty images, Mamet says the job of the director is to understand what the story and its scenes mean and stage it.
 Movies should be the collection of clearly meaningful scenes instead of pretty visuals whose logical progression is hard to tie together into a story.
 The idea is summed up by a Hemingway quote "Write the story, take out all the good lines, and see if it still works."

 Mamet emphasizes leaving out as much detail as possible.
 A good writer gets better only by learning to cut the ornamental, descriptive, narrative and especially the deeply personal.
 Mament agrees with Aristotle who says stories are about what happens to the hero fighting for what he wants, not what the writer thinks is interesting.
-Mamet doesn't here give example of "interesting" but given later examples it's anything from needless scenery shots, wordy dialogue, over-acting, and directors following the protagonist around, anything that isn't "the essential progression of incidents that occur to the hero in pursuit of his one goal".
+Mamet doesn't here give an example of "interesting" but given later examples it's anything from needless scenery shots, wordy dialogue, over-acting, backstory, and directors following the protagonist around; anything that isn't "the essential progression of incidents that occur to the hero in pursuit of his one goal".

-Mamet believes, and argues throughout the book, storytelling is a craft just like building a chair or house.
+Mamet believes, and argues throughout the book, storytelling is a craft just like building a house.
 It has natural rules to follow and thus master.
 While self-described artists claim any rules are a limitation to their self-expression, a true craftsman masters rules to give what their audience is looking for.

-Hence, to make a good story, a writer or director doesn't need make pretty visuals, but only imagine a logical progression of incidents.
+Hence, to make a good story a writer or director doesn't need make pretty visuals, but only imagine a logical progression of incidents.
 "Screenwriting is craft based on logic.
 It consists of the assiduous application of several very basic questions: What does the hero want?
 What hinders him from getting it?
 What happens if he does not get it?."
 A writer's ego answers these questions in a logical progression to make a story.
 When done, he let's his id write the more artistic, and less important, dialogue.

 The hand off between ego and id is analogous to a screenwriter giving a director a screenplay.
-The director's job is to present the story as the writer wrote it, and find simple visual shots to show the essential progression of incidents that happen to the hero while trying to get his one goal.
+The director's job is to present the story as the writer wrote it, and find simple visual shots to show it.
 Directing is thus the "joyful extension of screenwriter".
 Which is how Mamet says he taught his course and wrote this book.

 ## Chapter 1 ==

-Titled storytelling, this chapter aims to explain Mamet's views on directing.
-Inline with his belief screenplays and directing are tools to tell a story, Mamet says the montage theory of directing developed by Sergei Eisenstein is the best way to direct a movie.
+Titled _Storytelling_, this chapter aims to explain Mamet's views on directing.
+Inline with his belief screenplays and directing are tools to tell a story, Mamet says the montage theory of directing, developed by Sergei Eisenstein, is the best way to direct a movie.
 He uses it to oppose how most American movies "[follow] the protagonist around", and try to figure out how to make scenes interesting, instead of finding a logical progression of incidents that is interesting.

 Per Mamet, Eisenstein's montage method "is a succession of images juxtaposed so that the contrast between these images moves the story foward in the mind of the audience."
 Directing becomes a series of uninflected shots.
-A teacup, a fork, a door; and these uninflected shots tell a story.
+A teacup, a fork, a door; and these simple shots tell a story.

-Which is how natural storytellers do it; "'I'm standing on the corner.
+Which is how natural storytellers do it; "I'm standing on the corner.
 It's a foggy day.
 A bunch of people are running around crazy.
 Might have been the full moon.
-All of a sudden, a car comes up, and the guy next to me says...'".
-Juxtaposition implies something's coming next, but leaves the audience in suspense.
+All of a sudden, a car comes up, and the guy next to me says...".
+Juxtaposition implies something's coming next, but leaves the audience in suspense to find out what.
 It's good to make the audience wonder.
 Let them be wait for each new event and be surprised as it happens.

-Mamet compares montage theory to Nature documentaries, where the action of a bird snapping a twig, then a deer raising it's head, tells the story of alertness, and implies impending danger, all inside two shots that by themselves are unrelated.
-In contrast, American filmmaking too often follows the deer or bird around in their day, instead of picking out the parts relevant to a story.
+Mamet compares montage theory to Nature documentaries, where the action of a bird snapping a twig, then a deer raising it's head, tells the story of alertness, and implies impending danger inside two shots that by themselves are unrelated.
+In contrast, American filmmaking too often follows the deer or bird around for hours, instead of picking out the parts of their day relevant to a story.

 Mamet then calls most movie scripts garbage.
 Instead of telling a sequence of events that together makes a story, they tell narration like "Nick, a young fellow in his thirties with a flair for the unusual".
 Such descriptions are useless to any director because it's impossible to shot on set.
 People write these narrative scripts for movie executives, who Mamet emphasizes, can't read stories because it requires some cinematic education or humility to learn, "neither of which is going to be found in the studio executive".

-When the screenwriter does their job, and writes the logical progression of incidents of a story, the director's work is simply compiling a list of shots to represent the events already imagined by the screenwriter.
+When the screenwriter does their job, and writes the logical progression of incidents of a story, the director's work is to simply compile a list of shots to represent the events already imagined by the screenwriter.
 The director's work on set is nothing but sticking with this plan.

 To emphasize his lack of trust in typical storytelling processes, Mamet says he suspects film schools are useless because he found drama schools to be useless.
 Drama schools he says "refrain from insulting the gentleman or gentlewoman student of liberal arts by offering instructions in a demonstrable skill", like writing good stories.
 Instead, drama schools teach "things that will be learned by anyone in the normal course of events".

 Mamet than blames technology, especially the SteadiCam, for enabling bad storytelling.
-Instead of doing the hard work and imagining a logical progression of incidents, filmmakers can use technology "because it makes it so easy to follow the protagonist around".
-Because of technology, directors think they can skip making a shot list, and use their self-proclaimed artistic genius to decide where to put the camera when arriving on set.
+Instead of doing the hard work and imagining a logical progression of incidents and making a shot list, filmmakers can use easy technology "because it makes it so easy to follow the protagonist around".
+Because of technology, directors use their self-proclaimed artistic genius to decide where to put the camera when arriving on set.
 This means they're left making the story in the editing room with the film avaiable.
 A process which is better done before shooting.

 Mamet then turns philosophical.
 He explains when a writer ignore Nature's rules of storytelling, they're likely to follow other people's opinions of high-class art (like performance artists do) or follow arbitrary rules to appease employers and get hired (like writing for ignorant studio executives).
 Writers will do this because they consciously want to please these groups and thus become risk-averse and use cliches.

 The importance of following proper storytelling technique is to free the mind from these bad influences.
 Once the human mind follows Nature's rules, it's "allowed true creativity", because their creation will be truly meaningful to an audience and stand the test of time.

-Mamet says true storytelling is told through uninflected shots; which is how dreams work and why they have so much power.
-Dreams are unrelated images that themselves have little meaning until their assembled together.
+Mamet says stories with uninflected shots are natural and is why dreams have so much power.
+Dreams are unrelated images that themselves have little meaning.
 It's the juxtaposition of images that gives dreams so much terror and beauty.
 Dreams aren't narrated, nor do they follow a person around for a day.
 Dreams are a series of shots that imply meaning.
-Thus, studying psychoanalysis, like The Interpretations of Dream, The Uses of Enchantment, and Memories, Dreams, Reflections, will help a filmmaker hone their craft and tell powerful stories.
+Thus, studying psychoanalysis, like _The Interpretations of Dream, The Uses of Enchantment,_ and _Memories, Dreams, Reflections_, will help a filmmaker hone their craft and tell powerful stories.

-The chapter ends by Mamet saying a film is a dream sequence.
-Platoon, is not any more or less realistic then Dumbo, both just tell a logical and surprising progression of incidents with uninflected shots.
+The chapter ends by Mamet saying a film is a dream sequence. _Platoon_, is not any more or less realistic then _Dumbo,_ both just tell a logical and surprising progression of incidents with uninflected shots.
 All stories are thus make-believe, the question Mamet asks is "how good make-believe is it going to be?"

 ## Chapter 2 ==

-Titled "Where Do You Put the Camera?", this chapter is a dialogue with Mamet and his students.
+Titled _Where Do You Put the Camera?_, this chapter is a dialogue with Mamet and his students.
 They put Mamet's ideas to practice as they work together to construct a scene.

 Mamet starts by asking the students to look around and create a scene about their situation; a teacher and his students inside a university classroom.
 A student replies they should put the camera above, to show the entire classroom and because it's an interesting angle.

 Mamet rejects the idea outright because the question was a trick.
 Asking "where to put the camera" is really asking what the scene is about.
 And asking what the scene means is really asking what the protagonist wants.
-Thus, you can't put the camera anywhere until you've written the scene with these details cleary understood.
+Thus, you can't put the camera anywhere until you've written a scene with these details.
 Choosing a shot first is indulging on impulse, which is what performance artists do.

 To get things going, Mamet decides the scene is about a student who wants to earn the instructor's respect.